domas/RepData_PeerAssessment1/PA1_template.md

 setnames(day_type_mean, c("day_type", "interval", "avg_steps"))
 ```

-The best method to compare weekends with week days is to show tem on one plot:
+The best method to compare weekends with week days is to show them on one plot:

 ```r